Skip to main content

 Shows which screen is currently paired with this player:

-• Click to view or change the paired screen
+• Click View screen to open the paired screen

 See exactly what's currently displaying on this player in real-time: